sandy98/pybase3/README.md

 Python library meant to manipulate DBase III database files.
 It allows reading, writing, adding, and updating records in the database.

+Beginning with version 1.90. ...  classes Connection and Cursor were added, beginning the road to fully conformance with  Python Database API Specification v2.0 (PEP 249).
+To this point, both Cursor and Connection support `execute` method, which accepts `select, insert, update and delete` commands.
+Further support for SQL (`create, etc`) is underway.
+This features work in a stable manner as of version 1.98.3, even though there are some use limitations, mainly the fact that right now, queries are 'table-centered', meaning they don't work on more than one table at a time.
+This will be adressed in future versions, as it is a requisite to become fully conformant.
+Hopefully pybase3 will become listed with the other Python DB API conformant modules (Sqlite3, MySQL, Postgre, etc)

 Even though this file format for databases is largely no longer in use, the present work is a useful tool to retrieve legacy data, as much as a tribute to a beautiful part of computer history.

 Initiating from versions updated on 2025-01-04, `pybase3` supports indexing through `.pmdx` files (Python + .mdx), which results in astonishingly fast queries.
 See below for details.

 ## Features
+- Connection and Cursor DB API classes
 - Read DBase III database files
 - Write to DBase III database files
 - Add new records